Skip to content

 What are your sources of inspiration and your favorite raw materials?

-Inspiration can come from a pleasant smell I encounter in daily life, but more often, it comes from mentally combining different scent ideas.
+Inspiration can come from a pleasant scent encountered in my daily life, but most often, it comes from mentally associating different combinations of scents.

-It often depends on the season.
-When it’s hot, I prefer citrus notes.
-In winter, I lean towards amber, woody, or musky notes.
+Often, it depends on the seasons: when it is hot, I prefer citrus fruits; in winter, ambery, woody, or musky notes.

-How do you know when a perfume is finished?
+How do you know when a perfume is complete?

-When it matches exactly the idea I had before formulating it, when the olfactory notes unfold harmoniously over time, and when it diffuses well.
+When it corresponds exactly to the idea I had of it before formulating it, when the olfactory notes unfold harmoniously over time, and when it diffuses well.

-The brand’s founder, with whom I share a common olfactory sensitivity.
+The creator of the brand, with whom I share a common olfactory sensitivity.

-What particular challenge did you face while working on Florentina and Osiris?
+What particular challenge did you take on while working on Florentina and Osiris?

-Florentina is above all a musky scent.
-But musks, as delightful as they are, tend to soften diffusion while enhancing longevity.
+Florentina is above all a musk.
+However, musks, as delicious as they may be, tend to reduce the diffusion while providing lasting power.

-The challenge was to make Florentina a real diffusion bomb.
+The challenge was therefore to make Florentina a true diffusion bomb.

-For Osiris, it was about working around a honeyed and floral note, without any waxy, sugary, or overly gourmand aspects.
-It had to be delicious, elegant, and sunlit.
+For Osiris, it was about working around a honeyed and floral note, not waxy, nor sweet or gourmand, but delicious, elegant, and sun-drenched.

 What emotion would you like people to feel when discovering Florentina and Osiris?

-Pleasure in wearing them, and a genuine feeling of well-being.
+Pleasure in wearing them, and a true sense of well-being.

-Do you have a memorable scent from your childhood?
+Do you have a striking olfactory memory from your childhood?

-Not one in particular, but many.
-The perfumes worn by my family, the fireplace, the plants in my parents’ large garden, and the smells of the forest where we used to walk every Sunday.
+Not one in particular, but many!
+The perfumes worn by my family, the fire in the fireplace, the plants in my parents' large garden, and the scents of the forest where we walked every Sunday.

 Also meet...